A bookbinding press can work wonders to achieve tip-top results during different stages of your bookbinding ventures.

 This book press by MemoruBookbinding is perfect for beginners looking for their first tools to jumpstart their bookbinding ventures.
 While less elaborate or versatile than the previous items, this book press offers great quality and unquestionable value for money.

-Speaking of bolts, this product comes with wing nuts vs. fluted knobs.
 Personally, I prefer the ease of chunkier, comfortable hardware, especially when unwinding your press.
-However, if you’re like me, remember this is an easy device to customize if you eventually want to substitute your wing nuts for something a little sturdier.
+However, this book press for bookbinding is very easy to customize if you eventually want to substitute your wing nuts for something a little sturdier.

 And if you’re all about supporting small businesses, this is your chance to show some love!
 This book press is shipped from Poland and delivered worldwide, but there are some restrictions on locations.
 Therefore, we advise checking this information in advance.